What is normal, and what isn’t for a menstrual cycle? Do you have shorter periods than usual? Let’s find out!

-There are a number of possible reasons for this.
+There are a number of possible reasons for a short period, as well as other menstrual disorders in general.
 Some of them include the following.

 Age Related Changes

-Two possible reasons for shorter periods related to age include puberty and perimenopause.
+Two possible reasons are related to age include puberty and perimenopause.

 It takes a few years for periods to become less irregular after you go through puberty.
 If you’re very young, it could just be fluctuating hormones during this period of your life.

-Another age-related reason for shorter periods is perimenopause, or the years before menopause.
+Another age-related reason is perimenopause, or the years before menopause.
 The average age of menopause is 51.5, so it will happen to most people in their 40’s and last for 4-8 years.

 It’s common for periods to get lighter during this time until they eventually cease altogether.
 When you don’t have a period for a year, you’re considered to be menopausal.

 Not that this is the only way that a period changes during perimenopause.
 Like puberty, just about anything can happen!
-More details on that here: Learn More about Perimenopausal Periods, and also some of the best period protection options during this time.
+More details on that here: Learn More about Perimenopausal Periods.

 Some of the lifestyle changes include stress, excessive exercise, weight changes, or eating disorders.